reed-jones/one-click-hugo-cms/site/content/post/making-sense.md

 ---
-title: Maaaaking sense of the SCAA’s new Flavor Wheel
+title: Making sense of the SCAA’s new Flavor Wheel
 date: 2016-12-17T15:04:10.000Z
 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee